eddiesTime/sme_app/raw_documentation.md

 _Code snippet 03: MyStatelessWidget as part of a composition_

-When Flutter executes code snippet 03, it mounts the `Center` widget to the widget tree.
+When Flutter executes code snippet 03, it mounts the `Center` widget to the Widget Tree.
 Then it call its `createElement()` method [[@CreateElementMethodStatelessWidget]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html).

 ```dart
 ...